mehrdad9119/face_recognition_app/README.md

 The following are sample username/passwords for testing: (you can also register your own users)
 Usernames: mehrdad@gmail.com, jackjack@yahoo.com, mary@gmail.com
-Use password 123456 for all the usernames to login.
+Use password "HUCISC" for all the usernames to login.